 - Writing for the Future helps you leave a legacy in words or on film by recording your wishes, hopes and dreams for your loved ones.

 For more information you can download our family support leaflet.
-If you want to know more about any of our services call us on 028 9066 3281 or email our Family Support Coordinator at email@example.com.
+If you want to know more about any of our services call us on 028 9066 3281 or email our Family Support Manager at firstname.lastname@example.org.
 To order some family support resources click here.

 Read how our service helped Sinead Farry and her children here.